eff-kay/simple-cluster/Readme.md

 ### Parallel Threads
 We have two parallel threads running apart from the main one
 1. auto-scaling thread, that is started or stop with the autoscaling command
 2. house-cleaning thread, this is started as soon as the manager starts.
-This monitors the number of workers that should be running.
-This is responsible for respawning dead workers.
+This monitors the number of workers that should be running for a particular application.
+This threa is responsible for respawning dead workers.
 The check is made every 10 secs.